AlgoGenesis/C/Mathematical Algorithms/Shortest Path Algorithms/README.md

 3. **Time Complexity**:
    - This implementation runs with a time complexity of O(V²), where `V` is the number of vertices in the graph.

-## How to Run

-## Compilation
-1. To compile the program, use the following command:
-  ``bash
-  gcc -o dijkstra main.c
-  ./dijkstra

 ## Example Output
 Vertex   Distance from Source
 0        0